Sleep position

-The sleeping position is the body configuration assumed by a person during or prior to sleeping.
+A sleep position is the body configuration assumed by a person during or prior to sleeping.
 It has been shown to have health implications, particularly for babies.

 Sleeping preferences

-A Canadian survey found that 39% of respondents preferring the "log" position (lying on one's side with the arms down the side) and 28% preferring to sleep on their side with their legs bent.
+A Canadian survey found that 39% of respondents preferred to sleep in the "log" position (lying on one's side with the arms down the side) whilst 28% preferred to sleep on their side with their legs bent.

 A Travelodge survey found that 50% of heterosexual British couples prefer sleeping back-to-back, either not touching (27%) or touching (23%).
-Spooning was next, with the man on the outside 20% of the time vs. 8% with the woman on the outside.
+Spooning was next, with the man on the outside 20% of the time compared to 8% with the woman on the outside.
 10% favoured the "lovers' knot" (facing each other with legs intertwined), though all but 2% separated before going to sleep.
 The "Hollywood pose" of the woman with her head and arm on the man's chest was chosen by 4%.

-Health issues

-Sleep position in babies
+Effects on health

+In infants

 In the 1958 edition of his best-selling book The Common Sense Book of Baby and Child Care, paediatrician Dr Benjamin Spock warned against placing a baby on its back, writing, "if [an infant] vomits, he's more likely to choke on the vomitus."
-However, later studies have shown that placing a young baby in a prone position increases the risk of sudden infant death syndrome (SIDS).
+However, later studies have shown that placing a young baby in a face-down prone position increases the risk of sudden infant death syndrome (SIDS).
 A 2005 study concluded that "systematic review of preventable risk factors for SIDS from 1970 would have led to earlier recognition of the risks of sleeping on the front and might have prevented over 10,000 infant deaths in the UK and at least 50,000 in Europe, the USA, and Australasia."

-Sleep position and snoring

-It is recommended that people at risk of obstructive sleep apnea sleep on their side and with a 30° or higher elevation of the upper body.
+Glymphatic system clearance

+The brain parenchyma rids itself of harmful proteins through the glymphatic system, especially during sleep.

+Snoring

 Snoring, which may be (but is not necessarily) an indicator of obstructive sleep apnea, may also be alleviated by sleeping on one's side.

-Sleep position and heart disease

-Modern scientific studies have suggested a beneficial effect of the right lateral decubitus position on the heart.
-In particular, one study assessed the autonomic effect of three sleep positions (supine, left lateral decubitus, and right lateral decubitus) in healthy subjects using spectral heart rate variability analysis.
-The results indicated that cardiac vagal activity was greatest when subjects were in the right lateral decubitus position.

-Sleep position and gastroesophageal reflux
+Gastroesophageal reflux

 The right lateral sleeping position results in much more reflux in the night than the left lateral position and prone position.

-Sleep position and sleep paralysis
+Sleep paralysis

 Sleeping in the supine position has been linked to an increased occurrence of sleep paralysis.